milkyware/milkyware.github.io/_drafts/replacing-biztalk-business-rules-engine.md

 })
 ```

-To integrate the custom actions with dependency injection there is a little bit more involved, so lets break down what the above is doing:
+To integrate the custom actions with dependency injection there is a little bit more involved, so let's break down what the above is doing:

-1. Register the custom action with the service collection (along with any other necessary dependencies)
+1. Register the custom action type with the service collection (along with any other necessary dependencies)
-2. Register **reference tuple** of the name of the action (referenced in workflow definitions) and a delegate to retrieve an action instance from DI
+2. Register a **reference tuple** of the name of the action (referenced in workflow definitions) and a delegate to retrieve an action instance from DI
-3. As part of registering the rules engine with DI, retrieve the collection of tuples and map to a dictionary to configure `CustomActions` with the engine
+3. As part of registering the rules engine with DI, retrieve the collection of tuples and map to a dictionary to configure `ReSettings.CustomActions` in the engine

 ``` json
 {